LivePersonInc/developer-center/pages/Documents/Reporting/Net Handle Time API/Methods/get-net-handle-time-by-skill.md

 pagename: Get Net Handle Time by Skill
 sitesection: Documents
 categoryname: Reporting
-documentname: Nht API
+documentname: Net Handle Time API
 subfoldername: Methods
-permalink: nht-api-methods-get-net-handle-time-by-skill.html
+permalink: net-handle-time-api-methods-get-net-handle-time-by-skill.html
 indicator: both
 ---

 This method provides the Net Handle Time (NHT) at a skill level.
 The API  retrieves up to 9 weeks of information.

 {: .important}
-If you have not done so yet, see the [overview](nht-api-overview.html) of this product.
+Some metrics are calculated only in 60-minute intervals.

 {:.notice}
-<br>Some metrics are calculated only in 60-minute intervals.
-These metrics when calling the API in a 15-minutes interval will be replicated for each timeframe. <br>Timeframe type can be either ISO time format or Epoch time, not both. <br>In case there is no data available, the response element will contain -1.
+These metrics when calling the API in a 15-minutes interval will be replicated for each timeframe.

+{:.notice}
+Timeframe type can be either ISO time format or Epoch time, not both.

+{:.notice}
+In case there is no data available, the response element will contain -1.

 ### Request

-v2 is the version to use.
-This  version contains pagination and epoch time support.
-V2 will be maintained whereas v1 will be under low maintenance until it is no longer used.

 | Method | URL |
 | --- | --- |